philgarrigan22/pjg-tic-tac-toe-client/README.md

 # Tic Tac Toe!
 A project by Phil Garrigan

-A online version of the class tic tac toe game!
+An online version of the class tic tac toe game!
 Play against someone at the same terminal or play against yourself!
-Sign up and sign in are required to play; win detection and game statistis are provided for you.
+Sign up and sign in are required to play; win detection and game statistics are provided for you.

 ## Technologies used